sullivan986/wch-sdk/README.md

 cmake --build build --config Release --target hello_world --
 ```

-Then you will see the app.hex in the build directory.
+Then you will see the app.hex file in the build directory.

+## Notice
+<strong>warning</strong>: This repository can only be used under linux.

+<strong>warning</strong>: This repository is primarily focused on c++ support for a number of reasons.

+<strong>warning</strong>: This example is mainly based on ch32v307, please refer to the official EVT for other chip routines.